CuppaTea1983/Sovereign/README.md

 ---

 Years ago, I watched a family member lose themselves to dementia — a biological collapse of memory continuity.
 Later, I saw the same failure mode inside AI models: no persistence, no continuity, no identity, no memory.
+That parallel pushed me into AI/Science, and so I’ve been building this architecture solo for the past 3.5 years.

 That parallel became the seed.